-Subscriber Identity Module (SIM) swapping also referred to as, SIM jacking/SIM hijacking is a type of fraud in which criminals obtain a replacement SIM for a mobile number that does not belong to them, giving them access to the legitimate user’s information and accounts.
-Given that a SIM card holds sensitive information, when accessed by the wrong person, the result can be detrimental.
+Subscriber Identity Module (SIM) swapping is also referred to as, SIM jacking/SIM hijacking.
+It is a type of fraud in which criminals obtain a replacement SIM for a mobile number that does not belong to them, giving them access to the legitimate user’s information and accounts.
+Given that a SIM card holds sensitive information when accessed by the wrong person, the result can be detrimental.

 How is SIM swapping done?

-SIM swapping is majorly carried out in three main phases; social engineering, SIM swap and fraud.
-First, the criminal manipulates a person into handing over sensitive information, such as passwords, PIN numbers and other personal data by masquerading as real agents of telecom companies or bank employees.
+SIM swapping is majorly carried out in three main phases; social engineering, SIM swap, and fraud.
+First, the criminal manipulates a person into handing over sensitive information, such as passwords, PINs, and other personal data by masquerading as real agents of telecom companies or bank employees.